Borehole: Hand digging

 Especially in developing countries many boreholes are still dug by hand.
 The digging begins with manual labor using basic tools such as shovels, picks, and crowbars.
 Workers excavate the soil layer by layer, often using a circular motion to create a well-shaped hole.
 The process is slow and demanding, requiring teamwork and coordination.
 To prevent the walls from collapsing and to ensure water quality, the borehole is lined with materials like bricks, stones, or concrete rings.
-This reinforcement maintains the integrity of the borehole's structure and helps to prevent contamination.
+This reinforcement maintains the integrity of the borehole's structure, and helps to prevent contamination.
 A concrete platform or slab may be installed at the bottom to prevent sediment from entering the water.
 The top of the borehole is capped to protect it from debris and contamination.

+Rural Africa expansion trends

+Growth Of Borehole Development

+Since the late twentieth, in Africa borehole has become one of the major source of improved drinking water in the rural areas.
+In order to solve the problem of Scarcity of water in the continent of Africa, Government, stakeholders, international agencies, and non-governmental organizations have recently invested heavy in borehole drilling project across the rural areas to also improve the quality of water.

+Population Growth, effort to achieve international development goals and increasing in recognition of groundwater as a source of fresh water has been the major factors or forces that has driven the expansions of boreholes in Africa.